Authentication Overview

 Copy and Store Your Key Securely

-Once your API key is shown, copy & store it in a secure location, such as a password manager or
+Once your API key is displayed, copy it and store it in a secure location, such as a password manager or a secure environment variable for your application.

 Important: Secure Your Key!